BoXHED/BoXHED2.0-source-code/README_GPU.md

 For Windows users, use the [Git Bash](https://gitforwindows.org/) terminal for the installation.
 You will need to [set up conda in Git Bash](https://discuss.codecademy.com/t/setting-up-conda-in-git-bash/534473).
 Linux users should use the default terminal.

+Install Visual Studio before attempting the below.
+See the [Prerequisites](https://github.com/BoXHED/BoXHED2.0/) section of the main page.

-We recommend setting up a dedicated virtual environment for BoXHED2.0.
-This ensures that BoXHED2.0 will not interfere with XGBoost (the library we have borrowed from extensively) when installed.
+Next, set up a dedicated virtual environment for BoXHED2.0.
+This ensures that BoXHED2.0 will not interfere with any existing XGBoost packages.
 This implementation uses python 3.8.

 Open a terminal and create a virtual environment called BoXHED2.0:
 ```